-The Richmond eases its wide bulk into the sea: a sluggish river of milk chocolate lumped through with half-sunk timber thick enough to breach a sailing boat’s hull.
-Unexpected rain squalls blast through the town, trapping the unwary as they round a blind corner.
+The Richmond eases its wide bulk easily into the sea.
+A sluggish river of milk chocolate lumped through with half-sunk timber thick enough to breach a sailing boat’s hull.
+Unexpected rain squalls blast through the town trapping the unwary as they round blind corners.

 He stops, looks at me.
 Looks at my umbrella.

 ‘But not as nice as mine.’

 I hold out my (furled) umbrella for his examination, it’s a multi-coloured golfer’s extravaganza.
 Greg Norman quality.

 A moment passes